 While I do have some more in-depth process for LinkedIn request, these are my five criteria when I reject LinkedIn invitations:

-- They have less than 100 connections (This isn’t an absolute rule, but if they aren’t in your industry, they might just be new to LinkedIn and starting to add as amny random as people as possible to start messaging them their pitches)
+- They have less than 100 connections (This isn’t an absolute rule, but if they aren’t in your industry, they might just be new to LinkedIn and trying to add as many random as people as possible).

-Obviously, these aren’t rules I use every single time but it’s been a great way for me to cut down on obnoxious sales pitches and focus more on my own LinkedIn engagement and why I use LinkedIn in the first place: making authentic connections, learning from people, and building a network of professionals in immigration and global mobilitty.
+Obviously, these aren’t rules I use every single time but it’s been a great way for me to cut down on distracting and sometimes annoying pitches or spam and focus on why I use LinkedIn in the first place: making authentic connections, learning from people, and building a network of professionals in immigration and global mobilitty.

 There are people I also reject that don’t fit the above criteria based on my more detailed processes.
 Check out the more detailed post on when I deny LinkedIn invitations here.